 Mastering: Rashad Becker

-Selected by: Dave Robinson, Senior Financial Analyst
+Selected by: Dave Robinson, Financial Planning and Analysis Manager

 At iZotope, when we talk about a mix that's properly "glued together," this is a track that comes to mind.
 On “Colomb,” Jaar skillfully combines field recordings, software instruments, and vocals such that they all seem to sit in the same atmosphere.
 Disparate audio elements like running water and a basic clap do not conflict each other and confuse the listener's sense of space—all while giving each element room to breathe by ensuring that no two instruments occupy the same space on the frequency spectrum.
 When frequency conflicts may occur, Jaar uses panning to separate instruments, sometimes bouncing an instrument (such as the bass line) between left and right samples to avoid masking.